yawenZz/yawenZz/README.md

 Hi!
 I am Yawen.

-- 🐱‍💻 a Computer Science student
+- 🐱‍💻 Major: Computer Science Undergraduate
-- 🌇 live in Ningbo, China
+- 🌇 Location: Ningbo, China

 <!---
 yawenZz/yawenZz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.